jason-huynh83/Toronto_Restaurant_Predictions/README.md

 # Toronto Restaurants Price Predictions Classification
 - Developed a classification machine learning model that will predict the price of Toronto Restaurants **(F1-Score: 0.75 or 75%)**.
 This project was intended for people who want to explore the different cultures and restaurants the wonderful city of Toronto has to offer
 - Utilized Python and BeautifulSoup to scrape 1000 restaurants and restaurant information from Yelp, you can find the scarping code [here](https://github.com/jason-huynh83/Toronto_Restaurant_Predictions/blob/master/yelp_scraper.py)
-- The data was cleaned and ready to use for the machine learning algorithm
+- The data was cleaned and ready to use for the machine learning algorithms
 - Exploratory Data Analysis (EDA) was performed to help understand the data better and visualize the data at hand
 - The machine learning classification models that were used are:
   - K-Nearest Neighbours